gusals3587/jumpcutterV2/README.md

 # Windows download
 https://github.com/seaty6/jumpcutterV2/releases/latest/download/fast_video.exe
-The above is simply the python file compiled with pyinstaller - it should work on Windows without having to install Python, FFMpeg, or any other dependencies.
+The above is simply the python file compiled with pyinstaller - it should work on Windows without having to install Python, but you will have to install ffmpeg.
+The easiest way to do this is to install chocolatey and let it do the work for you.
+From an administrative command prompt:

+`Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`

+Close, then reopen the command prompt, and run:

+`choco install ffmpeg`

+And you're done!
+You can now run the executable.

 # Differences
-1. Can no longer specify:
+1. Can no longer specify: sounded_speed, frame_rate, and frame_quality.
-  a. sounded_speed
-  b. frame_rate
-  c. frame_quality
 2. Can't download youtube videos
 3. Doesn't take up a large amount of space by splitting up each frame
 4. Goes much faster.